 The Coding and Robotics class offers a hands-on opportunity to build and program a robot using the Parallax Boe-Bot system.
 Students will build and program the Boe-Bot to perform basic tasks and higher level challenges that introduce basic engineering, electronics, and computer programming.
 There is no previous experience needed, just the desire to learn and the willingness to work with a partner to achieve mutual goals in coding and robotics.
 Students will develop new skills in science, technology, engineering, and math.

 931 Engineer, Build & Code - Grades: 7&8 - Trimester

-The Advanced Robotics Class challenges students who have completed the Coding/Robotics Class to work with Lego Mindstorms.
+The Engineer, Build & Code class challenges students to think outside of the box as they work with Lego Mindstorms.
 The goal is to engineer, build, and code their robots to complete challenges and compete in a countywide robotics competition.
-Knowledge of coding and basic engineering are required for this challenging, yet inspiring class.
+Knowledge of coding and basic engineering are reccommended for this challenging, yet inspiring class.

 892 Technology Aide/Video Production - Grade: 7&8 - Trimester - Prerequisite: Lab Staff Consent/Behavior Point Eligibility/Excellent Attendance

 This course may be taken 1 trimester as a 7th grader and 2 trimesters as an 8th grader.
 Students assigned to the technology lab as tech aides work with students and teachers in the lab helping them to integrate the daily curriculum with technology.
 They act as assistants to the computer lab staff.
 Grades are earned based on the student’s ability to follow instructions, be helpful and perform assigned tasks.
 They also do some videoing at our K-8 Schools & Bear River High School Performances, digital editing with specific software, take pictures when needed and perform basic technology tasks for teachers.